-UNOPS and the Government of Germany agreement to support education and livelihood opportunities for vulnerable people in Jordan
+New agreement with the Government of Germany to support vulnerable people in Jordan

 A new 10 million Euro grant from the Government of Germany’s development bank, KfW, will fund a school maintenance project, providing valuable opportunities for vulnerable Jordanian citizens and Syrian refugees.

 “This new project complements our joint activities with the Government of Jordan and will contribute to the improvement of learning conditions through the provision of basic maintenance and cleaning to public schools,” said Mr. Christian Schaub, KfW’s Country Director for Jordan.